 If you ride at night, you must have a white light on the front of your bike, red reflectors on the rear of your bike, and reflective material on both sides of the bike.
 If you fail to have the minimum required lights and reflectors on your bike while riding at night, a motorist can use this fact against you.
 However, this does not automatically mean you do not have a claim for compensation.

-To learn more about Nevada bicycle law and any relevant Las Vegas ordinances, contact Oronoz & Ericsson Injury Lawyers.
+To learn more about Nevada bicycle law and any relevant Las Vegas ordinances, contact Oronoz & Ericsson, LLC.
 We are well-versed in bike law and will explain how it may impact your claim.

 The party responsible for your bike accident injuries is typically the party whose negligence caused the crash.

 Negligence is the breach of a duty of care, which results in harm to one or more persons.
 All motorists and riders are legally required to behave as reasonably prudent people would under the same or similar circumstances.
 This requirement is known as an ordinary standard of care.